randa-mu/devcon-2024-timelock-workshop/README.md

 # 🏦 DeFi Safety Workshop: Timelock Encryption 🛡️

 Welcome to the **DeFi Safety Workshop: Timelock Encryption**!
-This repository contains all the resources, code, and materials needed for a hands-on developer workshop focused on improving security in decentralized finance (DeFi) using timelock encryption techniques.
+This repository contains all the resources, code, and materials needed for a hands-on developer workshop focused on improving security in decentralized finance (DeFi) using timelock encryption.
+Timelock encryption enables data to be encrypted and decrypted only after a specified time period or condition is met.
+This approach is valuable for delaying access to sensitive information, securing transactions, and mitigating front-running attacks.

 ## 📋 Table of Contents
 1. [About the Workshop](#about-the-workshop)